CEE Standard: Earning Income

 Why five potential future references?
 Because not everyone will be available at the same time.
 You can also pick two from the five as most suitable for the position that you’re applying for.
 Remember that not all references are created equally.

-Clean up your online presence: political posts, weird photos, and any content that may be considered questionable by your future employer.
+Clean up your online presence: political posts, weird photos, and any content that may be considered questionable by any future employer.

-Get in the habit of being a lot more self-aware about the information that you’re putting out about yourself.
+Get in the habit of being a lot more self-aware about the information that you’re posting about yourself.
 You are your own brand.
 There have been numerous reports of people losing jobs due to online comments made in the past.
-The current Miss Teen USA nearly lost her crown due to questionable tweets that she made several years ago.
 Remember, what you post on the internet lasts forever.

 Get assistance with creating a professional profile on sites like LinkedIn.
 Know how to work in the space where your future employers already exist.